What Causes Swimming Pool Algae?

 Although not useful in killing algae, a pool filter cleaner used regularly will help your filter trap the particles that become algae food, in addition to trapping algae itself.

-These are not algaecides, but work to provide a synergistic boost to pool shock when added separately, but at the same time.
-Sold under trade names like Green to Clean, Yellow-Out or Swamp Treat, it is effective on all types and colors of algae.
+These are not algaecides but work to provide a synergistic boost to pool shock.
+Sold under trade names like Green to Clean, Yellow-Out, or Swamp Treat, it is effective on all algae types and colors.

-Some chlorine enhancers contain sodium bromide, and some formulations are ammonia based.
-The addition of ammonia and lots of chlorine creates monochloramines, which act well on many types of algae.
+Some chlorine enhancers contain sodium bromide, and some formulations are ammonia-based.
+The addition of ammonia and lots of chlorine creates monochloramines, which act well on many algae types.

-Shut off the pool heater if you have one, to lower the water temperature.
-Adjust valves for optimum circulation and allow it the pump to run 24 hours a day until the pool clears.
+Shut off the pool heater if you have one to lower the water temperature.
+Adjust valves for optimum circulation and allow the pump to run 24 hours a day until the pool clears.

-The higher your cyanuric acid level is, the more pool shock that will be required, to overcome the sluggish effect of stabilization.
-A general amount would be between 2 to 5 lbs of granular pool shock per 10,000 gallons of pool water – using more when cyanuric acid levels are above 30 ppm, or when the algae bloom is especially aggressive.
+The higher your cyanuric acid level is, the more pool shock is required to overcome the sluggish effect of stabilization.
+A general amount would be between 2 to 5 lbs of granular pool shock per 10,000 gallons of pool water – using more when cyanuric acid levels are above 30 ppm or when the algae bloom is especially aggressive.

-Brush the walls and floors towards the main drain on a daily basis, and vacuum as needed.
-Using a flocculent may be a good choice after shocking if the pool is extremely “swampy”.
+Brush the walls and floors towards the main drain daily, and vacuum as needed.
+Using a flocculent may be a good choice after shocking if the pool is still swampy.

 After the chlorine level has come down below 5 ppm, add an algaecide and brush the pool again.
 When it all settles, vacuum the pool (to waste, if possible).

 Test and re-balance the pool water after it clears.
-Clarifiers can be used to assist a struggling pool filter.
+You can use clarifiers to assist a struggling pool filter.
 Remember to run the filter 22-24 hours per day until the water clears.

-For algae which is not suspended, but only clinging to the walls, follow the same advice above, first shock with brushing, then add an algaecide a few days later, brush again, vacuum to waste (preferred) or vacuum and then backwash the filter.
+For algae that are not suspended but only clinging to the walls, follow the same advice above.
+First, shock with brushing, add an algaecide a few days later, brush again, vacuum to waste (preferred), or vacuum followed by backwashing the filter.

 For black algae, the brushing part is extra important.
 You must tear through the protective layers so the chemicals can destroy the plant from the inside out.
 Pumice stones work well to knock off the heads of black algae.
 (Don’t forget to vacuum them up later and backwash them out of the filter ASAP).

-Also effective on the black algae nodules is sprinkling crushed pool tablets over the spots (of course if they’re on the wall this is next to impossible).
-Rubbing the spots on the walls with a trichlor tablet or stick can also be effective to knock off the heads and get some chlorine directly on the plant.
+Also effective on the black algae nodules is sprinkling crushed pool tablets over the spots (of course, if they’re on the wall, this is next to impossible).
+Rubbing the marks on the walls with a trichlor tablet or stick can also help knock off the heads and get some chlorine directly on the plant.

-If algae has been an ongoing problem in your pool for several years, you may do well to drain the pool.
-Many years of algae builds up dead algae cells and lots of other solids in the water that contribute to its rejuvenation.
-Acid wash and/or chlorine wash the pool (separately!), to kill the roots of the algae embedded in rough plaster.
+If algae have been an ongoing problem in your pool for several years, you may do well to drain the pool.
+Many years of algae can build up dead algae cells and lots of other solids in the water that contribute to its rejuvenation.
+Acid wash or chlorine wash the pool to kill the roots of the algae embedded in rough plaster.

-For pools with repeat algae blooms, you may also test for phosphates in the pool, and look for sources of contamination from fertilizers or from soils washing in the pool during heavy rainstorms.
+For pools with repeat algae blooms, you may also test for phosphates in the pool.
+Look for sources of contamination from fertilizers or soil washing into the pool during heavy rainstorms.
 Also, look closely at the water balance and sanitation practices you have in place.

 Next, change the filter sand if you have a sand filter or buy a new replacement filter cartridge if it is a cartridge type.

-Sand should be changed every 5 years (or every 2 yrs if you use Baquacil), and cartridge filters should have new elements every few years, depending on size.
-If you have a D.E. filter (good for you!), you should remove the DE grids, spray clean, soak in a 10:1 water/ bleach solution, rinse and replace.
+Change the filter sand every five years (or every two years if you use Baquacil), and cartridge filters should have new elements every few years, depending on size.
+If you have a D.E. filter (good for you!), you should remove the D.E. grids, spray clean, soak in a 10:1 water/ bleach solution, rinse and replace.
 A well-functioning filter can prevent algae from returning.

 3900 Macland Road